imikemiller/Pkeys/README.md

     /*
      * Optionally set the delimiters the parser will use.

-     * These allow the parser to tidy up any doubled up delimeters and to trim the key.
+     * These allow the parser to tidy up any doubled up delimiters and to trim the key.
      */
     'delimiters'=>[
         '~',':','*'